RTÉ Sport: Rugby union

-The Rugby World Cup returned to RTÉ in 2011 after an 8-year gap as the 2007 tournament was on TV3 Ireland.
-Their coverage was the same as TV3 in the sense they had only 13 live matches with every Irish match Live and every match from the quarter-final onwards with Setanta holding every Live match and TG4 had lucrative daytime deferred rights meaning they can show a full re run of a match in the afternoon.
-RTÉ also broadcast highlights in primetime between 7pm and 10pm on RTÉ Two.
-Their Live coverage was presented by Tom McGurk with analysis by Conor O'Shea, Brent Pope and George Hook.
+The Rugby World Cup returned to RTÉ in 2011 after an eight-year absence, as the 2007 tournament was on TV3 Ireland.
+Their coverage was the same as TV3 in the sense they had only thirteen live matches, with every Irish match live and every match from the quarter-final onwards with Setanta holding every live match and TG4 had lucrative daytime deferred rights meaning they can show a full rerun of a match in the afternoon.
+RTÉ also broadcast highlights in primetime between 19:00 and 22:00 on RTÉ Two.
+Their live coverage was presented by Tom McGurk with analysis by Conor O'Shea, Brent Pope and George Hook.
 Highlights were presented by Daire O'Brien who hosts their Pro 12 coverage with analysis from Victor Costello, Shane Horgan, Frankie Shehan, Leinster coach Joe Schmidt and new signing from ESPN, Ben Kay who won the World Cup in 2003 with England.
 RTÉ Commentary team consists of Hugh Cahill, Ryle Nugent, Donal Lenihan, Tony Ward, Ralph Keyes and Kurt McQuilkin.
-George Hamilton was supposed to be part of commentary but he had a heart attack so Darragh Maloney is instead commentating.
+George Hamilton was supposed to be part of commentary but he had a heart attack, so Darragh Maloney was instead commentating.
 Any highlights that did not have an RTÉ voiceover instead featured the World Feed, one example was in the highlights show with an England match using Sky Sports Commentators who worked for ITV in 2007, Miles Harrison and Stuart Barnes.
 RTÉ lost the rights to TV3 for the 2015 Rugby World Cup in England.

 After they lost the rights to coverage of the Six Nations to TV3, RTE showed live Women's and U20's matches in 2018.
 Coverage was usually presented by Daire O'Brien, with analysis by the likes of Bernard Jackman and James Downey, with commentary from the normal team of Hugh Cahill, Donal Lenihan and more.

 Golf

 RTÉ holds exclusive Irish rights to live coverage of the only professional golf tournament to take place in Ireland, The Irish Open, covering every day's play Live.
-In 2011 they had play everyday on RTÉ One and Highlights on RTÉ Two late at night.
+In 2011 they had play every day on RTÉ One and highlights on RTÉ Two late at night.
 Sky Sports also show all four days of the Irish Open live.
 RTÉ Radio also cover Saturday and Sunday's action live on Saturday and Sunday Sport.